vzablock/demos/player/thumbnail-seeking/README.md

 # Bitmovin Demo:
-Variable Playback Speed
+Thumbnail seeking

 ## Demo Description:
-Change the playback speed of content
+Display thumbnails over the seek bar to show a preview of the video at seeked time

 ### Detailed Demo Description:
-Bitmovin Player gives you the option to control the playback speed.
-This can be useful for many applications.
-Try the demo.
+Display thumbnails over the seek bar to show a preview of the video as the timeline is moved.
+This Bitmovin Player demonstration includes a working thumbnail demo.

 ### Tags:

+  - thumbnail
+  - seek
-  - playback speed
+  - preview
-  - dynamic
+  - basic